chemicalg/chemicalg.github.io/_posts/2025-10-03-FunctionalGroupFilter.md

 I hope you find this functionality useful and sensible.
 If you spot any errors or improvements, please contact me.

+As always the code can also be found on Github [here](https://github.com/chemicalg/chemicalg_blog/tree/main/2025-10-03-FunctionalGroupFilter).

-Here is the code for the Functional Group Recognition Functions
+Here is the code for the Functional Group Recognition Functions:

 #### Functional_Groups_Functions